History of McDonald's: 1960s

+In 1968, a man named Herman Petty was the first African American to franchise a McDonald's.
+This came off the heels of the civil rights movement and was informally recognized as African American's initial business entry into McDonald's as a cooperation.

 McDonald's success in the 1960s was largely the result of the company's skillful marketing and flexible response to customer demand.
 In 1962, the Filet-O-Fish sandwich, billed as "the fish that catches people," was introduced.
 In 1967, the Big Mac was created by Jim Delligatti, whose franchised McDonald's was in Uniontown, Pennsylvania, and was added to McDonald's national menu the next year.

 1970s

+In 1970, the first restaurant outside of Northern America opened in San José, Costa Rica.
+In 1971, McDonald's opened its first European restaurant in Zaandam, Netherlands through a joint venture with supermarket chain Albert Heijn called Family Food N.V.
+The first restaurant in Asia opened in Tokyo, Japan in July 1971, and in December that year, the first German restaurant, which was then in West Germany, opened in Munich–Obergiesing.
+The first restaurant in Oceania opened in 1971 in Yagoona, Australia.

+In 1972, the National Black McDonald's Operators Association (NBMOA) was founded.
+Herman Petty, the first African American to franchise a McDonald's, helped establish the association and it soon became a representation of Black people's voices inside of the company.

 There was some skepticism about the company's phenomenal growth internationally.
 When Wally and Hugh Morris approached the corporation in 1974 to bring McDonald's into New Zealand, they were firmly shunned by Kroc who, citing a visit to the country, stated, "There aren't any people...
 I never met a more dead-than-alive hole in my life."
 The Morris brothers were finally granted a franchise in May 1975.
 They negotiated a deal with the corporation by selling New Zealand cheese to the U.S. to offset the high costs of importing plant equipment.
-The first New Zealand restaurant opened in June 1976 at Porirua, near Wellington, to much more success than the corporation had predicted.
+The first New Zealand restaurant opened in June 1976 in Porirua, near Wellington, to much more success than the corporation had predicted.
+By this time McDonald's had also expanded into many more territories including France, Sweden, Britain and Hong Kong.
+By 1976, there were over 3,600 McDonald's restaurants in the U.S. and Canada.

+In 1979, the first McDonald's restaurant in Southeast Asia opened at Liat Towers in Orchard Road, Singapore.
+That same year also saw the opening of the first restaurant in South America, in Rio De Janeiro, Brazil.